Blog

 Sonar beams sent to the ocean floor are updated many times per second, and verified by Global Positioning Satellites.
 These maps clearly indicate the Mariana Trench as the deepest of its kind, and so far the Challenger Deep is its lowest measured point.

-READ ALSO: What is expected of you as a juror?
+READ ALSO: What is the rate of PIR sensor?

 Who discovered the deepest part of the ocean?